NCAR/i-wrf/README.md

 Integrated End-To-End WRF (I-WRF) Containerized Framework
 =========================================================

-**NOTE: THIS REPOSITORY IS UNDER DEVELOPMENT AND SHOULD NOT BE USED PRIOR TO THE FIRST RELEASE.**

 This repository contains the source code for the Integrated End-To-End WRF (I-WRF) Containerized Framework.
 The [Weather Research and Forecasting (WRF)](https://www.mmm.ucar.edu/models/wrf) model is a state of the art mesoscale numerical weather prediction system.